Messy junk drawers. Unorganized spices. Your overflowing dresser. Drawers and cabinets are supposed to keep you organized, not hide what you need.

 #3 Old CD Holders for Plastic Lids

 CDs are practically as ancient as your grandparents' cassette tapes, but for some reason, CD holders are still around.
 That's probably because those slots are the perfect size for all your wandering plastic lids.
-If you don't happen to have one hanging around, you can find them at thrift stores for practically pennies, or pick up a new one for about $13.
+If you don't happen to have one hanging around, you can find them on eBay for about $20.

 #4 A Flexible Dock for Knives

 If your knives are a jumble in a drawer, you're not only risking your skin, but your knives will get duller faster.
-Save your skin — literally — by picking up a knife dock, such as the one pictured (Deluxe Bamboo Knife Dock, about $50) that you can store in a drawer.
+Save your skin — literally — by picking up a knife dock you can store in a drawer.
 Plus, it's customizable to accommodate a variety of knives, everything from your biggest chopper to your tiniest steak knife.
+They sell for about $30.

 #5 Pull-Out Drawers for Deep Cabinets